Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/timing-considerations.md

 3. Scene loading completes.
 4. All in-scene placed `NetworkObject`s are spawned.
 :::caution
 Step #3 above signifies that the `UnityEngine.SceneManagement.SceneManager` has finished loading the scene.
-If you subscribe to the `UnityEngine.SceneManagement.SceneManager.sceneLoaded` event, then step #3 would happen on the same frame that your subscribed handler is invoked. **Don't use this event** as a way to determine that the current Load SceneEvent has completed. <br/> <center>_Doing so will result in unexpected results that most commonly are associated with "yet-to-be-spawned" (locally) `NetworkObject`'s and/or their related `NetworkBehaviour` dependencies._</center> When using Netcode Integrated SceneManagement, it is recommended to use the `NetworkSceneManager` scene events to determine when the "netcode scene loading event" has completed locally or for all clients.
+If you subscribe to the `UnityEngine.SceneManagement.SceneManager.sceneLoaded` event, then step #3 would happen on the same frame that your subscribed handler is invoked. **Don't use this event** as a way to determine that the current Load SceneEvent has completed. <br/> <center>_Doing so will result in unexpected results that most commonly are associated with "yet-to-be-spawned" (locally) `NetworkObject`'s and/or their related `NetworkBehaviour` dependencies._</center> When using Netcode Integrated SceneManagement, it's recommended to use the `NetworkSceneManager` scene events to determine when the "netcode scene loading event" has completed locally or for all clients.
 :::

 **Load New Scene Single (a.k.a "Scene Switching")**